-These included the regions of Holy Land, such as Jerusalem city.
-In 1099, the Crusaders fought the Seljuk Muslims controlling Jerusalem and defeating them and gained control of the city.
+These included the regions of the Holy Land, such as Jerusalem city.
+In 1099, the Crusaders fought the Seljuk Muslims controlling Jerusalem and defeated them, and gained control of the city.

-Although a large number of troops were mustered by different European Kingdoms in response, the Third Crusade failed to make any significant difference to the Muslim control of the holylands.
-In late medieval ages, the control of Jerusalem fell to Mamluks, Tartars and then again to the Ayyubid of Egypt.
+Although a large number of troops were mustered by different European Kingdoms in response, the Third Crusade failed to make any significant difference to the Muslim control of the holy lands.
+In the late medieval ages, the control of Jerusalem fell to Mamluks, Tartars, and then again to the Ayyubid of Egypt.

-Holylands refer to an area stretched between the Jordan River and the Mediterranean Sea, spanning over modern-day Israel, Palestine, Jordan and Syria.
+Holy lands refer to an area stretching between the Jordan River and the Mediterranean Sea, spanning over modern-day Israel, Palestine, Jordan, and Syria.

 Historically, the Holy Lands have been of immense religious significance for the three Abrahamic religions of Judaism, Christianity, and Islam.